ServerMod/ToggleTag/README.md

 `console_showtag <steamid>`

 These are not meant to be used directly, they just exist for SCPDiscord integration.
+You can instead just use the default `hidetag` and `showtag` commands.